 Offaly took a grip on midfield and, despite stout defending, fired over five points to bring it down to a one-point game midway through the second half.
 Kildare hearts must have sunk with Offaly looking likely winners.

-Dunny, though, soloed along the end line to score a point just when it was needed and Kildare took control again to go five clear.
+Dunney, though, soloed along the end line to score a point just when it was needed and Kildare took control again to go five clear.

 There was drama near the end as Crinnigan dived at the feet of Offaly’s Kennedy to make what was regarded as one of the finest saves ever seen in Newbridge.
 The netminder was knocked out in the process.

-There was no one hero for Kildare, although Dunny was classy as ever.
+There was no one hero for Kildare, although Dunney was classy as ever.
 Crinnigan the same.
 Donnelly covered acres of ground and scored six placed balls (he averaged almost six points per game for the campaign).

 Carew opened up the right side and Noons had his best game of the season, scoring three points.